 Graduate programs in the Department of Geological and Environmental Sciences at Western Michigan University are designed for students with bachelor's degrees seeking to further their expertise in the field.

-- Master of Science in Geosciences: For students wanting to develop further expertise in a specific discipline in the geosciences, where a MS thesis is needed to further a career in industry, government, or non-profit organizations.
-We strongly recommend that students identify and contact a potential faculty research advisor before applying to this program.
+• Master of Science in Geosciences: This program combines coursework and a MS thesis for students wanting to develop further expertise in a specific discipline in the geosciences, where an advanced thesis-based degree is needed to further a career in industry, government, or non-profit organizations.
+Prospective students must identify a potential faculty research advisor before applying to this program.

-- Doctor of Philosophy in Geosciences: For students planning to pursue a career in high-level and cutting-edge research in industry and academia.
-We strongly recommend that students identify and contact a potential faculty research advisor before applying to this program.
+• Doctor of Philosophy in Geosciences: A research-based degree for students planning to pursue an academic faculty career or a research-focused career in government or industry.
+Prospective students must identify a potential faculty research advisor before applying to this program.

-- Graduate Certificate in Hydrogeology: For students wanting to further their careers in hydrogeology.
-This program emphasizes learning how to collect environmental field data, water and sediment sampling techniques, the principles and practices of near-surface geophysics, drilling and water well installation methods, environmental assessment and hydrogeologic measurement techniques, field geochemistry, scientific writing, data presentation, data analysis and problem-solving skills.
+• Graduate Certificate in Hydrogeology: A coursework-based program for students wanting to further their careers in hydrogeology, emphasizing the collection of environmental field data, water and sediment sampling techniques, practices of near-surface geophysics, drilling and water well installation methods, environmental assessment and hydrogeologic measurement techniques, field geochemistry, scientific writing, data presentation, data analysis and problem-solving skills.

 Admission requirements

 The GRE is not required for graduate program admission.
-Prospective MS Geosciences and PhD Geosciences students are strongly encouraged to identify and contact a potential faculty research advisor, who may request optional GRE scores.
+Prospective MS Geosciences and PhD Geosciences students are strongly encouraged to contact a potential faculty research advisor, who may request to view GRE scores.
+Prospective students must identify a potential advisor before applying to these programs.

 The department does not have the ability to waive application fees.